DonaldWaeni/Secure_Coding_Mini_project/README.md

 4. **Error Handling**:
    - Errors are handled gracefully without exposing sensitive information.
 Generic error messages are shown to users while logging detailed error information server-side.
-   - For example, if a database connection fails, the user might see a message like "An error occurred.
-Please try again later" instead of the actual exception details.
+   - For example, if a database connection fails, the user might see a message like "Failed to connect to the database" instead of the actual exception details.

 ## OWASP Top 10 Implementation
 **This project addresses several items from the OWASP Top 10:**